Close Menu

 ABSTRACT

-Objective: To investigate the drugs on three annual national drug pricing lists and via a survey determine the perception and concerns physicians and pharmacists have about generic drugs.
+Objective: To determine the perception and concerns physicians and pharmacists have about generic drugs on three annual drug price lists in Trinidad.

-Method: Windows® Excel 2007 and Minitab® version 17 examined the pricing lists and a self-administered questionnaire was used to perform a non-randomized, cross-sectional study with convenient sampling of physicians and pharmacists after obtaining written consent.
+Method: Windows® Excel 2007 and Minitab® version 17 examined the price lists and a selfadministered questionnaire was used to perform a non-randomized, cross-sectional study with a convenient sampling of physicians and pharmacists after obtaining written consent.

-Results: Physicians (78.6%) and pharmacists (87.1%) agreed and strongly agreed, respectively that there are medical conditions for which brand name drugs are preferred including cardiovascular conditions and diabetes; which were comprised in the five major medication categories on the national drug list.
+Results: Physicians (78.6%) and pharmacists (87.1%) agreed and strongly agreed respectively that there are medical conditions for which brand name drugs are preferred including cardiovascular conditions and diabetes; which were comprised in the five major medication categories on the national drug price lists.
 Overall, physicians and pharmacists showed a ‘Good’ to ‘Excellent’ perception of generic drugs but had some safety and efficacy concerns.
 Lack of reporting of adverse drug reactions and quality issues by health professionals was also observed.

-Conclusion: Education and communication amongst patients, physicians and pharmacists can improve perception of generic drugs; hence, increase confidence in prescribing, dispensing and patient management.
+Conclusion: Education and communication among patients, physicians and pharmacists can improve the perception of generic drugs; hence, increase confidence in prescribing, dispensing and patient management.

 Accepted: